A2ThreeD/SpiritBro/README.md

 A2ThreeD SpiritBro Adapter - Determines the state of a Hasbro 1984/Spengler wand and uses the information to turn on/off a Spirit Life-Size pack electronics

-This code uses code and work derived from the GPStar proton pack source code, re-used according to the GPL license.
+The code for the main functions of this adapter board are written by me.
+However, some code related to handling the states of the Hasbro wand are derived from the GPStar proton pack source code, re-used according to the GPL license and with permission from the GPStar developers.
 Specifically, it uses modified sections of the PowerMeter.h code and some from the ProtonPack.ino sections.
 See https://github.com/gpstar81/GPStar-proton-pack/blob/v6.0/develop/source/ProtonPack/PowerMeter.h for the original code.